ThinkPad T series: T16 Gen 2 (AMD)

+Nvidia graphics cards switch with Optimus Technology.

 2024

 T14 Gen 5 (Intel)

 Introduces Intel Core Ultra 100 Series processors with some graphics configurations including Intel Arc Graphics.
 The internals were redesigned to allow for two removable SODIMM DDR5 Modules, marking a push for a more repairable design when compared to the previous generations.

 T14 Gen 5 (AMD)

 Introduces AMD Ryzen 8040 Series processors with the same integrated graphics as the previous 7040 Series.
 The internals were redesigned to allow for two removable SODIMM DDR5 Modules, marking a push for a more repairable design when compared to the previous generations.

 T14s Gen 5 (Intel)

 Introduces Intel Core Ultra 100 Series processors with some graphics configurations including Intel Arc Graphics.

 T14s Gen 6 (AMD)

 Introduces Ryzen AI 300 series processors with updated integrated Radeon Graphics.

 T14s Gen 6 (Qualcomm)

 Introduces Qualcomm Snapdragon Series processors with integrated Adreno Graphics.
 The successor to the ThinkPad X13s.

 T14S Gen 6 (Intel)

 The S=slim version of T14 is very similar to thicker T14 Gen 6.
 Main differences:

 T14S has no LAN port.
 It has less Customer Replaceable Units (CRUs): only battery (58Whr).
 For example keyboard is not as easy to replace.

 T14 became available much later, in summer 2025.